IBM/codellm-devkit/docs/blog/blog.md

 Now we are ready to prompt the LLM to get a summary for this method.
 For this let's use a couple of helper methods.

-Following helper method builds a prompt to request LLM for code summary.
+The following helper method builds a prompt to instruct the LLM to summarize a price of code.

 ```python
 def format_inst(code, focal_method, focal_class, language):